Continuing Health Care Funding

 Clinical Equipment Services (CES) provides a comprehensive medical equipment technical support service to North Bristol NHS Trust (NBT) and a number of community health organisations.

 This service is provided by a team of clinical technologists and technicians, specialising in various engineering fields related to reusable medical devices.
-The team is based within the Clinical Engineering Services (CES) department at the Brunel Building, Southmead Hospital, Bristol.
+The team is based within the Clinical Equipment Services (CES) department at the Brunel Building, Southmead Hospital, Bristol.

 The department also runs a medical equipment library that holds commonly used medical devices for use by NBT equipment users.